cloudandr0id/DNDCharacterCreation/README.md

-## DNDCharacterCreation - (Working Title)
+## DND Character Constructor
 Description in progress

 ### Status
-Dnd Character Creation is currently in the brainstorming and very early stages of development.
+DND Character Constructor is currently in the brainstorming and very early stages of development.

 ## Development setup